 Company Structure and Hierarchy

-Netflix was founded in 1997 by Reed Hastings as a DVD-by-mail rental service.
-Since then, it has grown to become a global entertainment company with over 230 million subscribers spread across nearly 200 countries.
-The corporate structure of Netflix consists of three primary groups: the Executive Board, which is responsible for setting strategy; senior management, which directs daily operations; and regional business units, which oversee local markets around the globe.
 At the top of this pyramid sits Netflix executive chairman Reed Hastings, who co-founded Netflix with Marc Randolph in 1997 and has since guided them into becoming one of the most successful media companies ever created.

-Other notable executives include Chief Financial Officer Spencer Neumann; Chief Marketing Officer Marian Lee; Chief Legal Officer David Hyman; Vice President, Engineering Deborah Black; and Vice President for Finance Spencer Wang, among many others, all of whom contribute directly to Netflix’s success on both a strategic and operational level globally.
+Other notable executives include Chief Financial Officer Spencer Neumann; Chief Marketing Officer Marian Lee; Chief Legal Officer David Hyman; Vice President of Engineering Deborah Black; and Vice President for Finance Spencer Wang, among many others, all of whom contribute directly to Netflix’s success on both a strategic and operational level globally.

-Reed Hastings’ role as co-CEO, and co-founder
+Reed Hastings’ role as co-CEO and co-founder

-As the driving force behind innovative initiatives like “binge-watching” or the award-winning original series programming that helped shape it into what it is today, his continued leadership remains a key driver of continued innovation, ensuring that it maintains an edge against competition while leveraging available tech opportunities so that they can remain leaders in streaming video market share.
+As the driving force behind innovative initiatives like “binge-watching” or the award-winning original series programming that helped shape it into what it is today, his continued leadership remains a crucial driver of continued innovation, ensuring that it maintains an edge against competition while leveraging available tech opportunities so that they can remain leaders in streaming video market share.

 Conclusion

 Netflix is a publicly traded company, which means ownership is distributed among many investors.
-Vanguard Group Inc. is one of the major shareholders in the company, holding a 7.9% stake in it, while BlackRock Inc. comes in second with 6.23% of shares.
-The remaining shares are distributed among several other institutional and individual holders.
-In terms of individuals, Reed Hastings owns the largest stake among other individual shareholders, amounting to 1%.
+Vanguard Group Inc. is one of the company’s significant shareholders, holding an 8.6% stake, while BlackRock, Inc. comes in second with 5.7% of shares.